 Seeing that the Impact Character Problem was Order and sensing that Marissa should have played a bigger role in the story’s structure, the idea that she should have been the Impact Character becomes super obvious.
 Why create a brand new character if steps were already taken (perhaps subconsciously?) to have her play that role?

 If this weren’t a finished film and there was time for more drafts, there could be a focus on the problematic relationship between Hanna and Marissa–a Fixed Attitude between the two centering on a concern of Memory.
-(Perhaps conflicting memories of how mother died, of how father reacted in the days after, the Truth about who really cared for her more, etc.)
+(Perhaps conflicting memories of how mother died, of how father reacted in the days after, the Truth about who cared for her more, etc.)

 The rest of the storyform: